Skip to content

 “Health Coverage Tax Credit (HCTC) Advance Payments”

 This form reports advance payments of the Health Coverage Tax Credit.It tracks these payments to ensure they’re reported accurately.You received $1,500 in HCTC advance payments last year.
-The IRS sends you a 1099-H. This form helps you report the payments and stay compliant with tax laws.
+The IRS sends you a 1099-H. As a result, this form helps you report the payments and stay compliant with tax laws.

 1099-A